AhmedKamal/awesome-Islam/README.md

 A curated list of awesome islam related projects, frameworks, resources and other awesomeness.

 #### The aim of this list is to
-- help people who want to contribute to islamic projects find & contribute to the ones they like.
+- support exisiting projects by helping people who want to contribute find them easily.
-- help developers find the best resources that help them while developing new islamic apps being aware of the current repos and apps
+- help developers find the best resources that help them while developing new islamic apps being aware of the current repos and apps and the gaps in differenet platoforms.
 - help users in different platforms find the best islamic apps that can help them in their life.

 > You may also find it useful to check [awesome-arabic](https://github.com/01walid/awesome-arabic)